| |

 |

-From the collection of Etel (Eliashberg) Prener
+From the Collection of Etel (Eliashberg) Prener

-Pictures submitted by Amnon Prener (Etel's son)
+(Photos submitted by Amnon Prener (Etel's son))

 Ester ("Etel") was born in Lunna in 1905 to Yosel and Yaffa-Sheine

-Eliashberg (Yosel is Yehoshua's brother.)
+Eliashberg (Yosel is Yehoshua's brother).
 Etel's sisters were Leah ("Leika",

 b.
 1907) and Yehudit (b.1910).
-Their mother died during the birth of
+Their mother died during the birth of Yehudit,

-Zatz who raised his three daughters as a mother.
+Zatz, who raised his three daughters as a mother.
 The three sisters

-Nachman Prener, Leah married Tzvi Finkelstein and Yehudit married
+Nachman Prener, Leah married Tzvi Finkelstein, and Yehudit married

 Abrahami.
 Yosel Eliashberg and Chaya (Zatz) perished in the Holocaust.